ernestojimenezruiz/logmap-matcher/README.md

 **News:**

 1. LogMap is now relying on the [OWL API 4](https://github.com/owlcs/owlapi/wiki/Migrate-from-version-3.4-and-3.5-to-4.0).
 See here the (non-maintained) branch that uses [OWL API 3](https://github.com/ernestojimenezruiz/logmap-matcher/tree/logmap-owlapi-3)
-2. Check out the new material about integrating machine leaning techniques within the ontology alignment task [here](https://github.com/KRR-Oxford/OntoAlign).
+2. Check out the new material based on [OWL2Vec\*](https://github.com/KRR-Oxford/OWL2Vec-Star) about integrating machine leaning techniques within the ontology alignment task [here](https://github.com/KRR-Oxford/OntoAlign).
 3. Check out the new material about the division of the ontology alignment task [here](#division-of-the-ontology-alignment-task).

 ## About